 State Fair Season Pass & Packages

-If you are attending the Fair with a group of more than 20 people, advance group discount tickets are available.
-You can save up to 39% on tickets with your group!
+If you are attending the Fair with a group of more than 25 people, advance group discount tickets are available.
+The earlier you buy, the more you save!

 For additional discounts offered during the State Fair, visit our discounts page.